JonDotsoy/icalendar.js/README.md

 -   Parse an `ICalendar` object from a BufferArray
 -   Serialize to **RFC 5545** ICS format from an `ICalendar` object
 -   Deserialize from **RFC 5545** ICS format to an `ICalendar` object
+-   Convert from an `ICalendar` object to JSON
+-   Convert from JSON to an `ICalendar` object
 -   Provides an API to filter components of an `ICalendar` object

 ## Installing